MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-vm-go.md

 ---
-title: How to deploy a GO web app to a VM in Azure Stack | Microsoft Docs
+title: How to deploy a GO web app to a virtual machine in Azure Stack | Microsoft Docs
 description: How to deploy a GO web app to a VM in Azure Stack
 services: azure-stack
 author: mattbriggs